gchen1295/gchen1295/README.md

 # Hello!
 Lets create something together. 😄

    Welcome to my Github.
 If you found this by accident let me introduce myself.
 I am a freelance web developer based in NYC with a love for web development.
 My current skills focus around backend development.
-Lately I have been working on developing my Node JS skills with projects related to ECommerce and working on my frontend skills.
+Lately I have been working on learning Go Lang as well as more frontend related skills.

 ## Languages:
  - Javascript ( Typescript & Node JS )